Open topic with navigation

 23. In the revision screen, organize providers in the shift popup by provider group: When providers are organized by provider group, each provider group becomes a heading in the shift detail popup with the providers in the group listed in alphabetical order by print name under the heading.

-20. Minimum number of days adjacent to the start and end for the current period to show in the revision screen: The option applies to days both before and after the end of the schedule.
+24. Minimum number of days adjacent to the start and end for the current period to show in the revision screen: The option applies to days both before and after the end of the schedule.
 Days with the first and last week for the schedule that are not in the schedule will always include the assignment from the prior and next schedules, if any.
-If you do not want this option to show, unselect the 'Show adjacent days assignments in the master schedule' check box.
+If you do not want this option to show, unselect the 'Show adjacent days assignments in the main schedule' check box.